 Medical Alert Monitoring Services

-These are systems offered by various providers that can be used to summon help in an emergency.
-Typically, the person in distress presses a button on a necklace, wristband, or a wall mount, which signals to a central call center.
+These are systems offered by various providers that can be used to call for help in an emergency.
+Typically, the person in distress presses a button on a necklace, wristband, or wall mount, which signals to a central call center.
 Some devices allow voice communication.
-The call center will contact a list of responsible people that the patient has provided, or it can summons 911 for emergency services.
+The call center will contact a list of responsible people that the patient has provided, or it can call 911 for emergency services.
 These systems can be installed (or ordered online for self-setup) and charge a monthly monitoring fee.
-Some systems offer fall detection, can be GPS enabled, and can apply to landline or mobile devices.
-A helpful comparison of monitoring systems can be found at Consumer Reports.
+Some systems offer fall detection, can be GPS enabled, and can apply to a landline or mobile device.
+A helpful comparison of monitoring systems can be found in Consumer Reports.

 Adult Day Care Centers

 Adult daycare can provide a needed respite for caregivers by providing an option for keeping a loved one who is living with Alzheimer’s at home by providing day-based services in a community-based facility.
 Most adult day cares offer basic care, as well as social and recreational opportunities, with staff to assist and supervise participants.

 A few adult daycare programs offer much more comprehensive care, including transportation to and from the facility, medical monitoring by a staff physician, and social service staff to address the psychological and social needs of the participant.
 There are more than 4,800 adult daycare centers serving over 282,000 people.
 Ownership of adult day care facilities may be for-profit or not-for-profit.
 In 2014, 44.2% of these were established for profit.
 Care is typically provided Monday through Friday from 8:00 a.m. to 5:00 p.m.
 During non-program hours, the participant resides in a family home with their caregiver.
 Adult daycare facilities frequently provide care for patients with Alzheimer’s disease and related dementias.
 The average cost for adult day care varies greatly from state to state, and even within states.
 This cost may be covered by the Medicaid program in some states.